 The most famous dish is probably the Florentine steak.
 Thick and semi-raw, this steak is a real institution in Florence.
 It’s usually accompanied by beans, baked potatoes or salad.
 But apart from this, you can also find other specialties such as trippa alla Fiorentina (tripe with tomato).
 The typical Tuscan bread is unsalted (sciocco), which blends in well with any dish.

 La Dolce: The Dessert

 Florence doesn’t have a grand tradition of sweets or pastries, however, there is a very popular dessert from their neighbors in Prato: cantucci (small almond biscuits) dipped in “Vinsanto” (sweet wine).
-There are also typical castagnaccio, made with chestnut flour and pine nuts, or the schiacciata alla fiorentina, a pastry which can be filled with cream, custard or chocolate and covered with sugar.
-Besides sweets, desserts can also include fruit or cheese, but you may prefer to go for an ice cream to one of their famous “Gelaterias” as you stroll back to your hotel or apartment.
+There are also typical castagnaccio, made with chestnut flour and pine nuts, or the schiacciata alla fiorentina, a pastry that can be filled with cream, custard or chocolate and covered with sugar.
+Besides sweets, desserts can also include fruit or cheese, but you may prefer to go for an ice cream at one of their famous “Gelaterias” as you stroll back to your hotel or apartment.

 – Beware if you go for the Florentine steaks!
 The prices are listed by weight, usually in quarter kilos, so take this into account if you want to avoid being shocked by the final bill!

 – In some restaurants, it is usual to share a table with strangers.
 Don’t be surprised!